Bai Xiangguo: Wartime career

 Bai was born in June 1918 into a poor peasant family in Penglai, Shandong.
-During the Second Sino-Japanese War, he enlisted in the Eighth Route Army in 1937 and joined the Communist Party of China in February 1938.
-He soon transferred to the New Fourth Army and followed commander Li Xiannian to the Henan-Hubei border region to establish a Communist base area.
+During the Second Sino-Japanese War, he enlisted in the Eighth Route Army in 1937 and joined the Chinese Communist Party (CCP) in February 1938.
+He soon transferred to the New Fourth Army and followed commander Li Xiannian to the Henan-Hubei border region to establish a CCP revolutionary base area.
 From December 1942 he served in the tenth branch school of Counter-Japanese Military and Political University.
 In October 1944 he became deputy political commissar of a regiment.
 He fought in many battles in the Henan-Hubei region including Yujiadian, Zhutangdian, Xinjie, Dawushan, Pingba, and Lidian.

 During the Chinese Civil War, Bai served in the Zhongyuan Military Region and fought in the famous Zhongyuan Breakout campaign in June 1946.
 In August 1947, his unit was reorganized into the 12th Column of the Jin-Ji-Lu-Yu Field Army and fought its way back to the Dabie Mountains region.
 After February 1948, he became a regimental political commissar and then director of the political department of the First Division of Hubei Military District.
 He participated in many battles during the People's Liberation Army's takeover of Hubei and Southwest China.